a-gargiulo/DATuM/notes.md

 [x] Completed

-The docstrings of the private methods are not perfect, but this is not too important.
+The docstrings of the private methods are not perfect, but this is not too important, as it will be omitted.

+## preprocessor.py

+[x] Completed

+##